doronnahum/user-permissions/README.md

     - **fields**
       - type: object
         - fields properties
-          - **allowAll** - boolean - true when at least one permission is allow all fields with out ant condition
+          - **allowAll** - Boolean - true when at least one permission is allow all fields with out ant condition
           - **allow** - string\[\] - collection of all the fields from the permission with empty conditions
           - **allowedByCondition** - object\[\] - collection of all the fields from the permission with conditions, each item in the array will by {fields: string\[\], condition: object}
           - **getFieldsToSelect** - function - this is all the fields that user allow by one of the permissions